UkoeHB/bevy_simplenet/README.md

 ## Usage notes

-- Servers and clients use [enfync](https://crates.io/crates/enfync) runtimes.
+- Servers and clients must be created with [enfync](https://crates.io/crates/enfync) runtimes.
 The backend is [ezsockets](https://github.com/gbaranski/ezsockets).
-- A client's `AuthRequest` type must match the corresponding server's `Authenticator` type.
+- A client's [`AuthRequest`] type must match the corresponding server's [`Authenticator`] type.
-- Client ids are defined by clients via their `AuthRequest` when connecting to a server.
+- Client ids are defined by clients via their [`AuthRequest`] when connecting to a server.
 This means multiple sessions from the same client will have the same session id.
 Connections will be rejected if an id is already connected.
 - Client connect messages will be cloned for all reconnect attempts, so they should be treated as static data.
 - Server or client messages may fail to send if the underlying connection is broken.
 Clients can use the signals returned from [`Client::send()`] and [`Client::request()`] to track the status of a message.
 Message tracking is not currently available for servers.
 - Tracing levels assume the server is trusted and clients are not trusted.